astarivi/Kaizoyu/README.md

 ¹ Although we consider the app to be a streaming platform, it is, in fact, a Kitsu, Nibl.co.uk and XDCC client combination.

+**Keep in mind the app is still in open beta, and any king of feedback/reports are greatly appreciated.**
+**Missing episodes for shows can be reported at our Discord server**

 [Want to jump right in?, download here](https://github.com/astarivi/KaizoDelivery/releases)

 ## Features